home-assistant/home-assistant.io/source/_integrations/wmspro.markdown

     title: Technical documentation for WMS WebControl pro
 ---

-The WMS WebControl pro integration allows users to integrate their WAREMA devices into Home Assistant.
+The **WMS WebControl pro** {% term integration %} allows you to integrate WAREMA devices into Home Assistant.

 This integration uses a local API which is available with firmware container version 11H.